kellyxglobal/real-estate/laravel/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## EXELLENT BREAKDOWN OF MY LARAVEL REALESTATE PROJECT
+# BREAKDOWN OF MY REALESTATE BACKEND PROJECT DEVELOPED WITH LARAVEL

 I wish to provide a comprehensive walkthrough of my real estate project's development.
 This breakdown can serve as a valuable resource for anyone building a similar multi-user authentication system and other RealEstate features with PHP, MySQL and Laravel.

 My detailed explanation showcases a clear understanding of the steps involved in building a multi-user authentication system with Laravel and Blade templating for this project.
 Here are some additional points and insights based on my breakdown:

-# Strengths:
+## Strengths:

 - [Clear Structure]: I've presented the steps in a logical sequence, making it easy to follow my development process.
 - [Detailed Explanations]: I've provided explanations for each step, including the code snippets and functionalities achieved.